solarmon/WHDLoad-Game-Launcher/README.md

 # Features

 * Locates the slave file automatically - no need to rename it to game.slave
-* Detects multiple WHDLoad game slave files
+* Supports multiple WHDLoad game slave files
-   * WHDLoad game slave file selected based the volume name of DH1:
+   * Target Slave: The WHDLoad game slave file selected based the Volume name of DH1:
-   * WHDLoad game slave file selection via ABS (Amiga Boot Selector)
+   * Slave Selector: WHDLoad game slave files selection via ABS (Amiga Boot Selector)
       * Joystick or Keyboard used for selection
 * Single WHDLoad game slave file just gets launched normally.
 * When no WHDLoad game slave file detected
    * A game launcher is launched.